2dee11/PlexXMLToJellyfinNFO/README.md

 ## 2. Convert XML to List of Movies with Relevant Data
 This script will take the metadata.xml and export a .txt list of movies with their Title, Sort Title, Original Title, Added At Date, Last Viewed At Date, View Count, Collections and File Path as applicable.
 Again this step is a bit repetitive as you could likely go straight from the xml to .NFO files but I liked to use this as a check to make sure everything looks good.
-I would also recommend doing a trial run by editing this file and having only one movie in the list to test the next step.
+I would also recommend doing a trial run by editing this file and having only one movie in the list to test the next step. <ins>This does not work for TV Shows.</ins>

 Save the PlexXMLPull.py script to your C:\temp and run the following in CMD.